QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-references.md

 The language ensures that a limited reference always refers to the value its owning.
-As a consequence, in the example above, the compiler won't issue the warnings it would issue on a non-limited move operation.
+As a consequence, in the example above, the compiler won't issue the warnings it would issue on tje source of a non-limited move operation (we know Src own its value).
+We may however still issue a warning if the source of a move can be refered after the operation and there's no local control flow that can guarantee that it is not.

-Assignment to a limited reference can be done either through a literal (they create a new value) or through another limtied reference.
+Assignment to a limited reference can also be done through a literal or the limited returned value of a function, in which case no warning is issed (but inside the function, there may be a check that the source of the limited value can be used after the move).

 Limited references can be variables, parameters or returned types: